Updated · Jan 27, 2023

 These malware would typically appear as a COVID-19 themed message, thus leveraging the increased thirst for COVID-19 related information by the public.
 Such a move aims to get unsuspecting victims to click on a malware disguised as a relevant attachment.
 This malware steals vital information such as bank details, passwords, system or network information, cryptocurrency wallet information, or even WiFi passwords.
 The malware used for these attacks ranges from common attack vectors to more complicated ones.

 20. Netherlands's National Institute for Public Health and the Environment (RIVM) was impersonated in a COVID-19 related scam.

 (Source: Risk IQ)

-Hackers were supposedly sending malicious links to people using the [NL-Alert] tag, which the Netherland government uses to disburse information or communicate to its citizens during a crisis.
+Hackers were supposedly sending malicious links to people using the tag, which the Netherland government uses to disburse information or communicate to its citizens during a crisis.
 Such a message creates panic and urgency at the same time, thus increasing the likelihood of having a high open-rate.